kazurayam/ReactInputField/README.md

 ```

 Now I will create a new Next.js project named `my-next-app`.
 It is done by a single command.

+>The `npx` command is bundled in Node.js.
+You MUST have Node.js installed on your machine.

 ```
 $ npx create-react-app my-next-app